Inklingo

 NounA1General

-Use 'bote' for a container that is usually made of glass or plastic, often for items like jam, paint, or spices.
+Use 'bote' for a container, typically made of glass or plastic, used for things like paint, coffee, or sauces.

 A transparent glass jar tightly sealed and filled with bright red strawberry jam, sitting on a wooden surface.